Welcome to the Effingham County Assessors Office Web Site!

 The goal of the Effingham County Assessors Office is to provide the people of Effingham County with a web site that is easy to use.
 You can search our site for a wealth

 of information on any property in Effingham County.

 The information contained herein reflects the values established in the "most current published" tax digest. *Please note that the Assessors Office establishes values only.

 The Effingham County Tax Commissioner should be contacted with tax bill related questions.

 Effingham County was created in 1777 from the colonial parishes of St. Matthew and St.

 Philip.
 Georgia's 4th county was named for Lord Effingham, an English nobleman who was a colonial rights advocate and who refused to take up arms against the revolutionaries.

 Effingham County is one of the oldest settlement areas in America.
-The Lutheran Salzburg community established in 1734 at Ebenezer (German for "Stone of Help"), was the second
+The Lutheran Salzburg community established in 1734 at Ebenezer (eben ezar in Hebrew is "stone of help"), was the second

 settlement in Georgia.

 There are several buildings and sites on the National Register of Historic Places in the county.
 These include the Effingham County Courthouse, built in 1908, the New Hope AME